-A fifth sea level rise scenario, named H++, represents the maximum physically plausible global mean sea level rise that could result from exceedingly rapid Antarctic ice sheet loss during the latter half of this century.
-This scenario projects a 10-foot rise in mean sea level in the San Francisco Bay Area.
+half of this century.
+54 This scenario projects an 8-foot rise in global mean sea level.
 The H++ scenario represents extreme sea level rise, the probability of which is currently unknown due to our limited understanding of the dynamics governing the magnitude and timing of Antarctic ice sheet loss.